freenas/freenas-docs/userguide/services.rst

    dbd -rf /path/to/share

-This command may take a while, depending upon the size of the volume or dataset being shared.
+This command may take a while, depending upon the size of the pool or dataset being shared.
 This command will wipe the CNID database and rebuild it from the CNIDs stored in the AppleDouble files.